 Not long after, also in the early 1950’s, Dr Orian Truss discovered the devastating effects of these antibiotics in an American hospital.
 During a hospital round Dr. Truss was intrigued by an elderly looking man who appeared to be dying.
 But this was no elderly man; this man was in his forties and in hospital for several months.
 No medical expert was able to make a diagnosis, they simply couldn’t figure out why he wasn’t getting better.
 Out of curiosity Dr. Truss asked the patient when he was last completely well.
 The man answered that he was well until six months before when he had cut his finger He had then received antibiotics and shortly afterwards developed diarrhoea and his health went downhill ever since.
 Truss had plenty of experience and had seen a few years before how antibiotics caused diarrhoea and he learned that fungal conditions such as candida were “opportunistic” and thrived in debilitated patients.
 Dr. Truss now wondered if it might not be the other way round, that candida had actually caused the debilitated condition, he had read that potassium iodide solution could be used to treat candida and was keen to give it a go.
 So he put the patient on eight drops of Lugol’s solution four times a day and soon the patient regained his health.
 The candida infection not only cleared rapidly, the patient’s health improved remarkably overall.

-Every experienced naturopath can relate similar success stories, I certainly can.
+Just about every knowledgeable naturopath can bring up comparable success stories, I definitely can.
 I have seen so many cases of a patient NBWS (never been well since) one or several courses of antibiotics.
-There is no doubt about it, antibiotics are usually not necessary in the first place, in fact, I have never used them with my family for more than twenty years.
+There is no question regarding it, anti-biotics are often not required to begin with, in fact, I have never ever used them with my children for over twenty years.
 My four children have had the usual coughs, colds, cuts and broken bones and in spite of all this we have never once have had to resort to antibiotics.
 In a few per cent of the cases in which they are absolutely necessary their serious after effects could easily be avoided using natural fungicides and lactobacilli.
 I am still amazed how readily some doctors still prescribe antibiotics for simple cuts to the fingers as a “precautionary” measure.

 Natural Medicines Work Well In Fighting Yeast Infections

-It is unfortunate that most people in my experience doubt the effectiveness of natural therapies against apparently serious infections, but experience leads me to believe that natural therapies are more effective without causing the chronic and recurring fungal or other opportunistic infections often seen after antibiotics.
+It is unfortunate that most people in my experience doubt the effectiveness of natural therapies against apparently serious infections, but experience leads me to believe that natural therapies are more effective without resulting in the long-term as well as repeating fungus or any other opportunistic bacterial infections often observed following antibiotics.
 I have seen patients who have been unsuccessful on long-term antibiotic treatment recover within days or weeks with natural medicines when correctly administered.
 Even severe injuries such as a shotgun blast were successfully treated with herbal tinctures of marigold (Calendula officinalis) during the First World War.
 When I practised in one of Mother Theresa’s slum clinic hospitals in Calcutta as a post graduate student years ago, I remember applying layers of cloth bandage to a man’s leg that was amputated below the knee after a tram accident.
 No antibiotics were given; the wound was washed several times a day for three days and showed signs of healthy tissue granulation.

 When I left after several months later he was in perfect health.
 Herbal medicines work, whether you have had a cut to the finger or have lost a leg.
 Antibiotics may be necessary in pneumonia and then only if it is bacterial origin.
 Conventional medicine is still based largely on fear unfortunately, and if you make somebody scared enough you can easily make them do something they may well later regret like an unnecessary operation, taking a drug long term or undergo a largely unnecessary invasive medical procedure.
 My mother told me recently that she was woken up in hospital to take a sleeping tablet, it sounds like something right out of one of those American sitcoms but it is true.